marcopodda/inn/README.md

-This is the accompanying code for the paper "A machine learning approach to preterm infants survival estimation: the PISA algorithm".
+This is the accompanying code for the paper "A machine learning approach to estimating preterm infants survival: development of the PISA predictor".

 # Data
 We used two datasets: